tersesystems/echopraxia-examples/redis/README.md

-# Redis
+# Redis Condition Store

-Scenario: You want to control logging levels in your application, without restarting it.
+Scenario: you want to change logging dynamically, without restarting the application.

-Solution: Use Redis and set logging levels from there.
+Solution: Use conditions and connect to a key/value backend like Redis to process scripts.

 ## Implementation